678 Cluster Curriculum Overview

 678 Homework Expectations

 Students at this level are expected to benefit from homework.
-Sixty to seventy minutes of effort daily, Monday through Friday, is considered appropriate.
+30-60 minutes of effort daily, Monday through Thursday, is considered appropriate.
 Students at this level may also need scaffolding and students may need occasional parent assistance, although this should not be a regular need.